Things To Do & Places To See In Rarotonga

 Maire Nui Botanical Gardens

 The only botanical gardens in Rarotonga, the Maire Nui gardens are refreshingly tranquil.
-Wander around the well kept tropical garden and treat yourself to something fresh in the cute cafe ($5 entrance in an honesty box).
+Wander around the well-kept tropical garden and treat yourself to something fresh in the cute cafe.

 Rumours Waterfall Spa